SystematicError/dotfiles/README.md

 ### Update 3:
 Haven't had the time to work on the code for a while, and will be rewriting the awesomewm codebase yet again :\

+### Update 4:
+It's been quite a while, but migration to NixOS is on the way!
+The current state is rather sloppy and can be seen on the `nix` branch.